Blueletric/Gemology/README.md

-Technically Gems, creating energy from liquids.
+Gemology, creating energy from liquids.
 Multiple multiblocks and more to come!